Course Descriptions: Psy.D. in Clinical Psychology with Emphasis in Depth Psychology

 This course continues to prepare students to be competent and critical consumers of quantitative research for clinical practice by the examination and applicability of advanced quantitative methods including multivariate statistical analysis.
 This course assists students in becoming skilled in reading, understanding, and using quantitative research designs.
 Course also examine the broad principles and application of multivariate statistical models for the design of quantitative studies and the treatment of data as well as the statistical methods employed in clinical research studies.
 Topics include multivariate analysis of variance and covariance, factor analysis, binary logistic regression, multiple regression, discriminant analysis, power, and meta-analysis.
 Prerequisite: CY 950.

-The course examines the strengths and weaknesses of the major human science traditions such as phenomenology, hermeneutics, heuristic approaches, ethnography, grounded theory, biography and case study.
-Theory and praxis of these approaches are examined with students having an experience with a particular qualitative approach (i.e., phenomenology).
+The course examines the strengths and weaknesses of the major human science traditions such as phenomenology, narrative approaches, ethnography, grounded theory, focus groups, hermeneutic approaches and case study.
+Theory and praxis of these approaches are examined within a particular qualitative methodology (i.e., phenomenology).
 Emphasis is given to ethics and cultural diversity as well as the parallels between research and clinical practice.

 At the beginning of the third year in order to assure timely completion of the dissertation students must (1) complete the composition of their dissertation committee, (2) complete Introduction, Literature Review and Methods sections and (3) finalize their ethics application.
 In addition students are encouraged to begin their data collection and analysis.
 This course is taken under the direction of the Chair of the dissertation committee and concurrently with third year academic courses.
 Students are required to complete all three units by the end of the third academic year.
 Pass/No Pass.
 Prerequisite: CY 955